xiyudu2830/Movie_Memory/README.md

 # Movie Memory

-Movie Memory is a small full-stack Next.js application built for the take-home exercise.
+Movie Memory is a full-stack Next.js application.

 It supports: